freakeinstein/crypto-price-notifier/README.md

 ![respect](https://thumbs.gfycat.com/SlimyBeneficialBassethound-max-1mb.gif)

 ##### Prerequisite
-You need VLC player installed in your system
+You need VLC player installed in your system.

 Also run these commands:
 ```
 pip install pycoingecko